pennhanlee/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed book list.
 * The `NOTE_INDEX` refers to the index number shown in the displayed notes in the detailed view.
 * All indexes **must be a positive number** 1, 2, 3, …​

+*Suppose you have at least two books currently displayed*

 Example Command | Result
 -----------------|--------